 Speech and Language

-Specified individual support – This is usually provided via an Education Health Care Plan (EHCP) for individual children whose needs identified as being severe, complex and lifelong.
+Specified individual support – This is usually provided via an Education Health Care Plan (EHCP) or through SEND Locality Support for individual children whose needs identified as being severe, complex and lifelong.

 Social, Emotional and Behaviour Support